-On January 3, 2003, Paul Adelgren was appointed director, to serve until the 2004 annual meeting of stockholders of the Company.
+On January 3, 2003, Paul Adelgren was appointed director in order to expand the Board of Directors and will serve until the 2004 annual meeting of stockholders of the Company.

 ITEM 6.
 EXHIBITS AND REPORTS ON FORM 8-K

 (a) EXHIBITS